 St. Peter Church

-You’re likely to stumble into Zurich’s oldest church while strolling in the old town, and St Peter Church is only minutes from the Lindenhof.
-The bell tower, visible from many city areas, has Europe’s largest clock face.
+You’ll likely stumble into Zurich’s oldest church while strolling in the old town, and St Peter Church is only minutes from the Lindenhof.
+The bell tower, visible from many city areas, has Europe’s most giant clock face.
 In a country famous for its watchmaking, that makes sense, right?

 Bürkliplatz and Quaibrücke